Mahdi-Razi-Gandomani/flappy-bird-DQN/README.md

 - Actions are selected based on the highest UCB score.

 ### 5. Training Loop
-- The agent interacts with the environment, collects experiences, and updates the Q-network.
+- The model interacts with the environment, collects experiences, and updates the Q-network.
 - Training is performed for a specified number of episodes.

 ---